knitting patterns

 Seamless Duck by Helena Kahan

 Helena is a glass artist from Wales (UK) who is currently living in South Africa.
 She enjoys knitting and producing hand-painted yarn.
-Visit more information please visit the Fused Glass website.

-Finger Ducks by Woolly Thoughts (Knitted Pattern on Left)
+Finger Ducks by Woolly Thoughts

 Pat Ashforth and Steve Plummer (from the UK) are well known for their large-scale wall-hangings and illusion knitting.
 Pat’s life was saved 28 years ago when she received a kidney transplant from an unknown donor.
-For more information please visit the Wooly Thoughts website.
+For more information please visit the Woolly Thoughts website.

 Yellow Duck on a Mission by Nicola Christodoulides